 Hiring “A” players is without a doubt a critical element in building and maintaining successful sales teams.
 We all want the absolute best talent we can get.
-However, in the end, our job is to build teams, not find the best talent.
+However, in the end, our job when hiring is to build teams, not find the best talent.
 Finding the best people to contribute to your team is critical.

 There are a lot of misconceptions about what an “A” player or superstar looks like and how to spot them in an interview.
 Following these misleading ideas can bury your team with under-performers and bad hires.
 When looking for “A” players, DON’T get suckered by these traits.